 “Raw Data” located in columns A and B of the “RawData” sheet

-If you use the Google Sheet Query formula above, the data is already sorted the right way.
-If you use a different method to build this dataset, ensure that data is sorted by “Effect” descending order.
-In this example, the “Effect” is the number of “Complaints” for each product (“Cause”).
+If you use the Google Sheet Query formula above, the data is already sorted the right way for a Pareto Chart or Pareto Diagram.
+If you use a manual method to build this dataset, ensure that data is sorted by “Effect” descending order and that all the relevant data input is captured.
+In this example, the “Effect” is the number of “Complaints” for each product (“Causes”).

 1.2 – Extend The 3-Column Dataset With a “% Cumulative” Column

-To do so apply the Google Sheet array formula below:
+To do so apply the Google Sheet array formula below (in the cell E5 of the Pareto Chart template):

 What does this formula do?